A new public art piece will be installed in the spring of 2019. The new piece is expected to be a large scale sculptural work.

 Tony has selected to place the new piece at Fairholme Drive on the Spur Line Trail.

-- Installation will being in spring 2019.
+- Installation will begin in spring 2019.
 More details will be posted here once the installation starts.

 - The process started with an open call to senior and mid-career Canadian artists or artist teams.